sceptre

 Some gRNAs (e.g.,

-) target gene transcription start sites and serve as positive controls; other gRNAs (e.g.,grna_TCTTGAC
+) target gene transcription start sites and serve as positive controls; other gRNAs (e.g.,candidate_enh_1_grna1

-) target candidate enhancers, while others still (e.g.,grna_TATTCGT
+) target candidate enhancers, while others still (e.g.,non-targeting_grna1

 ) are non-targeting.
 Each gene and candidate enhancer in this dataset is targeted by exactly two gRNAs. -